To capture something in the best possible way, many outside supports are needed. One of those needs is proper lighting.

 - A UV filter is a clear glass, while a skylight is just a UV filter with the tinged look of dyed colour.

-- The UV filter is specifically designed for digital photography, whereas skylight filters are exclusively meant for the shooting of analogue films.
+- The UV filter is specifically designed for digital photography, whereas skylight filters are exclusively meant for shooting analogue films.

-- UV filters are subjected to get widely used for black and white photographs.
-As UV filters restrict the light to enter, the contrast of the picture stays balanced.
+- UV filters are subjected to get widely used for black-and-white photographs.
+As UV filters restrict the light from entering, the contrast of the picture stays balanced.
 And skylight filters, on the other hand, are able to maintain the colours, so they are best for nature photography.